Our programs conform to the notion of empowerment

 - Effective referral service to all survivors of abuse especially rape

 If a girl child is identified as endangered, the Girls-at-Risk Support Unit undertakes several strategic interventions and may implement emergency services.
 The unit undertakes emergency rescue missions, rehabilitation, and reintegration of girls-at-risk as well as providing access to education for survivors of abuse.
 The unit may also place particularly vulnerable girls within Girls’ Empowerment Villages.
 These are safe and secure havens for girls within the rural communities of Zimbabwe that are run by professional social workers.
 They allow girls to heal from abuse and get referrals from police, social services, and the judicial system.
 In addition, girls can access medical attention, psychological support, education, training, empowerment, and justice.
 The village enables victimized girls to transform into survivors and leaders.
-It acts to shelter and protect girls, allows for information exchange involving counseling and rehabilitation, and acts as a social support system.
-These villages include actual physical space with dormitories and a center where girls can gather.
+It acts to shelter and protect girls, allows for information exchange involving counselling and rehabilitation, and acts as a social support system.
+These villages include actual physical space with dormitories and a centre where girls can gather.
 We will increase the number of Girls’ Empowerment Villages from the current 4, all in Zimbabwe, to a total of 8.
 The 4 additional villages will be located in Uganda, Zimbabwe, Botswana, and South Africa.

 Women As Role Models (WARM) Program